ska-sa/aiokatcp/doc/migration.rst

 - None of the code is thread-safe, including sensor updates.
-It is recommended that code using aiokatcp is single-threaded, but where that is not possible it needs to use asyncio primitives (such as :meth:`AbstractEventLoop.call_soon_threadsafe` to ensure that aiokatcp structures are touched only by the thread running the event loop).
+It is recommended that code using aiokatcp is single-threaded, but where that is not possible it needs to use asyncio primitives (such as :meth:`AbstractEventLoop.call_soon_threadsafe`) to ensure that aiokatcp structures are touched only by the thread running the event loop.